 Under normal operations, all clients in the first peer group will have approximately the same load.
 If one server becomes unreachable, clients will automatically choose from among the other servers.
 No transactions will be directed to a fallback group unless all servers in the first peer group are unreachable.

 If all reachable servers in a peer group are at maximum capacity, clients will auto-retry until capacity becomes available.
 The fallback group will not be used to extend capacity, it will only be used when all servers in the first peer group are unreachable.

 Some servers may be undesirable for normal use because they have limited resources, are licensed only for disaster recovery operation, or are reserved for special functions.
 Including such servers in a fallback group ensures that they will only be used when all of the first peer group servers are unreachable.

-A single ExpeDat Gateway for Amazon S3 instance has 1 gigabit per second of throughput.
-By operating four such instances and including them in a peer group, the total S3 bandwidth becomes 4 gigabits per second.
+AWS EC2 instances are allowed up to 5 gigabits per second of internet bandwidth.
+By operating four such instances and including them in a peer group, the total bandwidth becomes 20 gigabits per second.